UWA-SCIE2204-Marine-Systems/No-take-marine-reserves/lobster-density-inside-vs-outside-ntmr.md

 and other help forums.
 Also see <http://www.cookbook-r.com/Graphs/> for some handy plotting and formatting help.

+## Data analysis

-Now for our data analysis of the **control and impact**.
+Now for our data analysis of the **control and impact** example data.

 The data we are using had many factors, including Year (mulitple years of data), Status (fished or no-take), Locations (name of sanctuary to which samples are attributed) and Sites (representative sampling sites inside and outside the no-take areas).
-To adequately account for the complexity of the spatial and temporal structure and nesting of the data would require an analysis beyhond this lab.
+To adequately account for the complexity of the spatial and temporal structure and nesting of the data would require an analysis beyond this lab.
 To find out how to analyses this data more comprhensively check out the Masters unit BIOL4408 - Marine Ecology.

 In the mean time we will use a simple but instructive data analysis to test if there is an overall difference in the number of greater than legal sized lobster between the fished and no-take areas sampled adjacent to and inside the two sanctuaries of interest.

 Again we will use a simple linear model.
 But this time we will construct an Analaysis of Variance between the factors of Status and Sanctuary